Research at the Moravian Music Foundation

 Please visit the GemeinKat Online Catalog page for information on searching MMF’s Moravian music holdings.

-In November, 2015, the Moravian Music Foundation announced the availability of the new online catalog, called GemeinKat As the catalog continues to grow, the introduction page, at this LINK, will have information about new collections added and features available.
+During 2015 – 2017, the Moravian Music Foundation created a new online catalog, called GemeinKat within the architecture of Worldcat.org.
+To begin, you may want to visit the introduction page, at this LINK, that will have information about search features and collections currently available.

 There is a commonly-held perception that research into the holdings of the Moravian Music Foundation almost always produces a published anthem.
 After all, the Foundation is custodian of a seemingly bottomless well of such pieces — 18th and early 19th century works for voices and instruments, with words in German and in Alte Deutsche Schrift (old German script).